itk-dev/tidy-feedback/README.md

 ```

 > [!NOTE]
-> You can use any `prefix`, but for consistency with the Drupal version of Tidy feedback you should use `/tidy-feedback`.
+> You can use any path as `prefix`, but for consistency with the Drupal version of Tidy feedback you should use
+> `/tidy-feedback`.

 If [Symfony Flex](https://symfony.com/doc/current/setup/flex.html) hasn't already done so, you must enable the
 TidyFeedbackBundle bundle: